Tara Chen

 tara Chen wearing blue jacket, smiling at camera

-Tara Chen is a PhD student in the Department of Geography and Environmental Management at the University of Waterloo.
+Tara Chen is a PhD Candidate in the Department of Geography and Environmental Management at the University of Waterloo.
 She identifies as a young public health professional working to strengthen health systems with the motto, “everything & everywhere is public health”.

 In her spare time, Tara loves to rock climb, sail, and spend time in her community library.
 On campus, you can find Tara strolling on campus for a “nature” walk or mingling with other graduate students and faculty at the Graduate House.